guilhermealvesc/UNIGOU/scientificTraining/README.md

   - Keep the abstract and keywords for the very end (if you have the option)
   - Keep the graphical and language editing for the end

-> But don't hold yourself! --- Do whaterver works for you the best
+> But don't hold yourself! --- Do whatever works for you the best

-### Finaaly Starting To Write General Rules
+### Finaly Starting To Write General Rules

 - Keep it simple
   - Be clear and precise